 On November 11, 1945, Watanabe was among the fourteen local Nisei soldiers who had died on foreign soil to be honored at a candlelight Memorial Service held at 8:00 p.m. at the Grant Street Community Methodist Church in Spokane.
 The Reverend Taro Goto officiated.
 His family were present to light candles in his memory.

-For his military service, Private Theodore Hiroshi Watanabe was awarded the Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, European-African-Middle Eastern Campaign Medal with one bronze star, World War II Victory Medal, Combat Infantryman Badge, and Distinguished Unit Badge.
+For his military service, Private Theodore Hiroshi Watanabe was awarded the Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, European-African-Middle Eastern Campaign Medal with one bronze star, World War II Victory Medal, Distinguished Unit Badge, and Combat Infantryman Badge.
 Ted was also awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

 In 1948, the Army began the process of closing the smaller military cemeteries in Italy and offering the family the choice of reburial at the large U.S. Military Cemetery in Florence or returning home.
 Ted’s family chose to have his remains returned.